MrPers/APICoinCatalog/README.md

-# UICoinCatalog - my learning project
+# APICoinCatalog - my learning project

  UICoin is a backend addon to APICoinCatalog